no1stringbean/lfabr/src/content/posts/community.md

 ---
-title: "Formation: Community"
+title: "Intentions: Community"
-description: "meta description"
+description: "How can cycling act as a catalyst to grow our bonds to one another and encourage connection across disciplines, skill levels, and demographics?"
+authors: ["Ben Schultz"]
 date: 2023-11-05T08:00:00Z
+last update: 2023-11-09T10:55:00Z
 image: ""
 categories: ["intentions"]
-authors: ["Ben Schultz"]
 tags: ["formation", "counter-formation"]
+stage: ["Sapling"]
 draft: false
 ---